-Our revenue is impacted by changes in salvage frequency.
+Our revenue is impacted by several factors, including salvage frequency and the average vehicle auction selling price, as over 50% of our service revenue is associated in some manner to the ultimate selling price of the vehicle.
+Vehicle auction selling prices are driven primarily by: (i) changes in commodity prices, particularly the per ton price for crushed car bodies, as this has an impact on the ultimate selling price of vehicles sold for scrap and vehicles sold for dismantling; (ii) used car pricing, which we believe has an impact on salvage frequency; and (iii) the mix of cars sold, as insurance company cars on average command a lower average selling price than non-insurance cars.
+We cannot determine the impact of the movement of these influences as we cannot determine which vehicles are sold to the end user or for scrap, dismantling, retailing or export.
+We also cannot predict the future movements of these influences.
+Accordingly, we cannot quantify the specific impact that commodity pricing, used car pricing, and product sales mix has on the selling price of vehicles and ultimately on service revenue.
 Salvage frequency is the percentage of cars involved in accidents which insurance companies salvage rather than repair and is driven by the relationship between repairs costs, used car values, and auction returns.
 Over the last several years, we believe there has been an increase in overall growth in the salvage market driven by an increase in salvage frequency.
 The increase in salvage frequency may have been driven by the decline in used car values relative to repair costs.
 Conversely, increases in used car prices, such as occurred during the most recent recession may decrease salvage frequency and adversely affect our growth rate.
 Used car values are determined by many factors, including the used car supply, which is tied directly to new car sales, and the average age of cars on the road.
-New cars sales grew on a year over year basis increasing the supply of used cars.
-Additionally, the average age of cars on the road continued to increase, growing from 9.6 years in 2002 to 11.4 years in 2014.
+New car sales grew on a year over year basis increasing the supply of used cars.
+Additionally, the average age of cars on the road continued to increase, growing from 9.6 years in 2002 to 11.5 years in 2014.
 These factors, among others, have led to a general decline in used car values while repair costs are generally trending upward.
 The factors that influence repair costs, used car pricing, and auction returns are many and varied and we cannot predict their movements.
 Accordingly, we cannot predict future trends in salvage frequency.

-Operating Costs and Expenses: Yard operations consists primarily of operating personnel (which includes yard management, clerical and yard employees), rent, contract vehicle towing, insurance, fuel, equipment maintenance and repair, and costs of vehicles sold under the purchase contracts.
+Operating Costs and Expenses: Yard operations expenses consist primarily of operating personnel (which includes yard management, clerical and yard employees), rent, contract vehicle towing, insurance, fuel, equipment maintenance and repair, and costs of vehicles sold under the purchase contracts.
 General and administrative expenses consist primarily of executive management, accounting, data processing, sales personnel, human resources, professional fees, research and development, and marketing expenses.